Paint 3D

-Paint 3D is a retired raster graphics and 3D computer graphics application which was developed as a refresh of Microsoft Paint.
-It is one of several 3D modeling and printing applications (formatted under 3MF) introduced or improved with the Windows 10 Creators Update, including View 3D, Windows Mixed Reality, and Holograms, along with the CAD programs 3D Builder and 2D Builder.
+Paint 3D, also known as Microsoft Paint 3D, is a retired raster graphics and 3D computer graphics software program application which was developed as a refresh of Microsoft Paint app.
+It is one of several 3D modeling and printing applications (formatted under 3MF) introduced or improved with the Windows 10 Creators Update, including 3D Viewer, Windows Mixed Reality, and Holograms, along with the CAD programs 3D Builder and 2D Builder.

 Developed by Microsoft's Lift London studio, Paint 3D incorporates features of the Microsoft Paint and 3D Builder applications to combine a lightweight hybrid 2D-3D editing experience that allows users to pull in a variety of shapes from the app, their personal computer, and Microsoft's OneDrive service.

-In November 2024, Paint 3D was removed from the Microsoft Store and is no longer receiving future updates.